top of page

 • Swimming costume

-• old shoes, swim shoes or wet suit boots
+• old shoes, swim shoes or wet suit boots (makes getting in much more comfortable)

 • Towel or swimming robe

-• Warm clothes
+• Warm clothes for after

-• Gloves and hat for cold days
+• Gloves and hat for very cold days

 • Fully charged mobile phone (kept dry)

-• Small rucksack with dry bag for wet kit
+• Dry bag for wet kit

 Where can I swim outdoors?